What is Oahu?

 Oahu offers a variety of places to visit — from historic sites to stunning landscapes.
 Among the recommended destinations to be included in every Oahu trip are:

 - The iconic volcanic peak, Diamond Head, is best for hiking and viewing of historic military fortifications.

-- Never missed out on the Pearl Harbor and looked back on the world-famous landmark.
-The Pearl Harbor is a lagoon harbor that serves as the headquarters of the United States Pacific Fleet.
+- Never miss out on Pearl Harbor and look back on the world-famous landmark.
+Pearl Harbor is a lagoon harbor that serves as the headquarters of the United States Pacific Fleet.

 - Ala Moana Center is the place to go for some shopping and food hopping.
 It is an upscale, four-level shopping mall.